smartmaster/sml_clang_raii/README.md

 }
 ```

-for more details, please debug the main function
+For more details, please debug the main function

 ```c
 int _tmain(int argc, TCHAR** argv)